xrq-phys/cosmos-predict2/documentations/inference_video2world.md

 This is a basic example for running inference on the 2B model with a single image.
 The output is saved to `output/video2world_2b.mp4`.
+The corresponding input prompt is saved to `output/video2world_2b.txt`.

 ```bash
 # Set the input prompt